CDOT-CV/Work_Zone/wzdx/monitoring/README.md

 # Monitoring Resources

-This folder contains scripts that enable monitoring of the production WZDx rest endpoint.
-These scripts generate GCP custom metrics from the returned WZDx data.
+This folder contains a cloud function which diffs the production and experimental wzdx feeds and outputs them to GCP buckets.